thiagokokada/blog/posts/2024-08-24/01-making-a-blog-for-the-next-10-years.md

 - Hosting and blog platform
 - Shell script and [Makefile](/posts/2024-08-13/01-abusing-makefiles-for-fun-and-profit.md)
-- Go compiler and dependencies
+- Go toolchain and modules

 Let's start with the most important one: the texts themselves, they're all written in [Markdown](https://www.markdownguide.org/).
 The nice thing about